-A risk assessment is an exercise that can help you identify and assess the threats and risks to you and your colleagues whilst working in hostile or dangerous environments and in turn, can help you minimise any dangers.
+A risk assessment is an exercise that can help you identify and assess the range of threats and risks to you, your colleagues and contributors whilst working in hostile or dangerous environments and, in turn, can help you minimise any dangers.

 Photo: Lefteris Pitarakis (AP)

 When do I need to undertake a risk assessment?